MarkusHenkel/Extracting-Phylogenies-from-Images-using-AI/README.md

 This part is made as its own module with the intention that the pipeline as a whole works with different models.
 This way different models can be used and their results can be compared easily.

 ### Input
-Directory containing an image of the phylogenetic tree and a text file containing the newick string and one of these models:
+Directory containing an image of the phylogenetic tree and a text file containing the newick string and one of these models: GPT-4o, GPT-4.1, o4-mini or ChatGPT-4o.
 ### Output
 The input directory updated with a text file with the generated newick string
 ### General idea